 Once your application is submitted, a confirmation email will be sent to the email address you designated on your common application within one week.
 If it has been more than seven business days since you submitted your application and you have not received a confirmation email, please contact the Office of Admissions at email@example.com or (610) 758-3100.
 In your email, please include your full name, address and date of birth you provided in your application.

-Next, access the applicant portal.
+NEXT, ACCESS THE APPLICANT PORTAL.
 Visit the portal to make sure we are not missing any of your documents.
-If we are, submit those forms through the Lehigh Admissions Dropbox.
+If we are, submit those forms through the LU FileSender.
 We do not accept missing documents attached to an email.
 Please note that, due to the significant surge in applications and materials from December 25 to January 8, it may take up to one month for items to appear as received on your checklist.

-Look for emails, letters, and portal announcements!
+LOOK FOR EMAILS, LETTERS, AND PORTAL ANNOUNCEMENTS!
 We send important information regarding applications for admissions and financial aid, from incomplete notifications to final decisions.
 If we extend an offer for you to join the Lehigh community, it will include instructions for accessing the Admitted Student Portal where a student can pay their deposit, see upcoming events and more.
-Your LIN (Lehigh Identification Number) can be found on the backside of the offer letter; for security reasons, your PIN will be mailed separately.

 As with any process, you might find you have some questions along the way.
 Check out our FAQs for a few answers before giving the Office of Admissions a call.